yaki-bcit/doc-virtualbox/docs/create-ubuntu-vm/install-ubuntu.md

 ![Ubuntu Installer - Where are you?](../assets/ubuntu-08.png)

 **Step 8**.
-Type your username and password.
-Make sure you write down, save or remember the password because you WILL need it later.
+Type your username and password for Ubuntu. **Make sure you write down, save or remember the password** because you WILL need it later.
 Select "Log in automatically".
 Click "Continue".

+> **Note**: Your Ubuntu username and password can be anything and do not have to match the ones on your actual computer.

 ![Ubuntu Installer - Who are you?](../assets/ubuntu-09.png)